 A motorcycle accident is more likely to result in significant injuries than a car accident due to the nature of the vehicle.
-Motorcycles are light, fast, and do not have sufficient safety measures to protect riders and passengers during a motorcycle crash, scooter or moped incident.
+Motorcycles are light and fast and do not have sufficient safety measures to protect riders and passengers during a motorcycle crash, scooter or moped incident.

 Over the years, the common motorcycle accident has consistently proven to be more than a passenger or other enclosed vehicle.
 For those surviving the accident, their lives never return to normalcy.
 No amount of attorney advertising can guarantee the amount clients will receive from workers compensation, wrongful death, or other catastrophic injuries in litigation where a crash occurred.